- Who produces Poets.org?

 Who supports the Academy of American Poets?

 The organization and its many free programs and publications are largely made possible by contributions from individuals and its members who reside in all fifty states.
 The organization also benefits from funding from private foundations, corporations, and government sources such as the National Endowment for the Arts, National Endowment for the Humanities, the New York State Council on the Arts, and the New York City Department of Cultural Affairs.

 How do you become a member of the Academy of American Poets?

-You may join the Academy of American Poets with a $35 or greater contribution, which helps underwrite the organization's programs and publications, including the Walt Whitman Award.
+You may join the Academy of American Poets with a $35 or greater contribution, which helps underwrite the organization’s programs and publications, including the Academy of American Poets First Book Award.
 Members receive American Poets literary journal, which features poems and interviews with poets, as well as other special benefits.
 When you become a member of the Academy of American Poets you signal your belief that poetry matters and become a champion of poetry’s important place in the culture.
 Membership does not include any benefits related to publication.

 Who are the Chancellors, Staff, and Board of the Academy of American Poets?

-Established in 1946, the Board of Chancellors is an honorary group of esteemed poets who consult with the organization on artistic matters, elect the recipients of its largest prizes, advocate for its programmatic work, help oversee a Poets Emergency Fund that supports poets in extreme crises, and serve as ambassadors for poetry in the world at large.
+Established in 1946, the Board of Chancellors is an honorary group of award-winning poets who consult with the organization on artistic matters, elect the recipients of its largest prizes, advocate for its programmatic work, help oversee a Poets Emergency Fund that supports poets in extreme crises, and serve as ambassadors for poetry in the world at large.
 Most of the staff members of the Academy of American Poets are poets themselves who share a passionate dedication to assisting other poets and growing the audience for poetry in the United States.
 The Board of Directors oversees the organization’s mission, strategic plans and finances, and champions its programs.

 How can you get more involved?